-The company reported modest 5 percent revenue growth in its Dell Services and Enterprise solutions and services businesses Tuesday, but it said consumer product sales, which include laptops and PCs, were down 7 percent in its first quarter, ended April 29.
-Overall revenue wasn't much improved: US$15 billion for the quarter, up 1 percent year over year.
+The company reported modest 5 percent revenue growth in its Dell Services and Enterprise solutions and services businesses Tuesday, but said that consumer sales, which include laptops and PCs, were down 7 percent for its first quarter, ended April 29.
+Overall revenue wasn't much improved, however: US$15 billion for the quarter, up 1 percent year-over-year.

-Thanks in part to a simplified product line and lower component costs for its consumer group, the company was much more profitable than expected, posting earnings of $0.55 per share, excluding charges such as acquisition costs.
-Analysts had been expecting earnings of $0.44 per share on revenue of $15.4 billion, according to a survey by Thomson Reuters.
+Thanks in part to a simplified product line and lower component costs for its consumer group, the company was much more profitable than expected, posting earnings of $0.55 per share, when excluding charges such as acquisition costs.
+Analysts had been expecting earnings of $0.44 per share on revenue of $15.4 billion, according to a survey by Reuters Thompson.

-With the global PC market shrinking, Dell has been betting its future on new services and data-center technologies, moving away from low-margin products such as inexpensive PCs and laptops.
+With the global PC market shrinking, Dell has been betting its future on new services and data-center technologies.